Dreamed 1999/2/25 by Chris Wayan

 NOTES IN THE MORNING

 I did the house repairs with a manual saw.
-I put off surgery another eight months, too; but my shoulder got so sore I finally had to do it.
-No big problems--except they kept losing my records.
-I had to be quite stubborn and rock the boat to get it done at all.
+I put off surgery eight months, too, till my shoulder got so sore I had to do it.
+No malpractice--but they DID lose my records over & over.
+I had to be stubborn and rock the boat to get it done at all.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books